Peter Aerts: 1998: Third K-1 World Grand Prix title

 Aerts kicked off 1998 with a majority decision victory over Ernesto Hoost, their third fight, at K-1 Kings '98 on April 9.
-He then travelled to Zurich, Switzerland to fight Andy Hug for his WKA World Super Heavyweight Muay Thai Championship at K-1 Fight Night '98 on June 6, 1998.
+He then travelled to Zürich, Switzerland to fight Andy Hug for his WKA World Super Heavyweight Muay Thai Championship at K-1 Fight Night '98 on June 6, 1998.
 Hug defeated Aerts via unanimous decision after five rounds to retain his title.

 He also lost his next fight against the Brazilian karateka Francisco Filho at K-1 Dream '98 on July 18, 1998.
 Aerts knocked Filho down in round one but the match was stopped by the doctor at the end of the round as Aerts had a large cut on his shin, and Filho was awarded the victory.

-He soon returned to form, however, knocking out Sinisa Andrijasevic in round two at the K-1 World Grand Prix '98 Opening Round on September 27, 1998, to qualify for the K-1 Grand Prix '98 Final Round on December 13.
+He soon returned to form, however, knocking out Sinisa Andrijasevic in round two at the K-1 World Grand Prix '98 opening round on September 27, 1998, to qualify for the K-1 Grand Prix '98 Final Round on December 13.
 Kickboxing had become a mainstream phenomenon in Japan by this time and the event was attended by more than 60,000 spectators at the Tokyo Dome.
 Drawn against Masaaki Satake at the quarter-final stage, he wrecked the Japanese fans' favourite with knees from the Thai clinch inside the first round.
 In the semis, he came up against his old nemesis Mike Bernardo.
 Knowing that Bernardo is a very religious Christian, Aerts came into the ring with "666" written on his lumberjack shirt.
 Aerts knocked him down twice in round one and forced the referee to stop the bout, sending him into the final against Andy Hug.
 This brought an end to their rivalry with an overall tally at 3–2 to Aerts, discounting the DQ.
 The final between Aerts and Hug lasted just a minute and ten seconds as Aerts knocked him out with a trademark high kick to win his third K-1 World Grand Prix.

 This was the fastest tournament win in K-1 history, as he knocked out all of his opponents in the very first round in a record time of 6:43 minutes, until Semmy Schilt won the World Grand Prix in 2009 in 5:54 minutes.